I don’t have some very old business records that I need to file returns; can you help?

-Yes I can, so be at peace mon amis!
+Yes, I can.
 I don’t promise that it will be easy, but there is a way, and I can make it as clear as possible.

 Next, whatever information is missing, let’s estimate it and document it as best as we can.
 Maybe you remember paying cash for something.
 Write it down—date, amount, what you spent the cash on or what you purchased, etc.

-Keep in mind that IRS will take your information and make formal assessments (you’ll be getting a lot of bills…) You can make a plan to pay all this off so don’t worry when the avalanche of mail comes in from IRS.
+Keep in mind that IRS will take your information and make formal assessments (you’ll be getting a lot of bills…).
+You can make a plan to pay all this off so don’t worry when the avalanche of mail comes in from the IRS.